Gexkill/sweng2/DD/src/index.md

 * Architecture Design: this section is divided into two parts:
 	1. High level design
 	1. Architecture chosen presented via diagrams
-* Algorithms Design: in this section we describe the most critical parts via some algorithm written in pseudo code
+* Algorithms Design: in this section we describe the most critical parts via some algorithms.
+We use code not completed since we want just to show the most important parts
 * User Interface Design: we inserted mockups and user experience explained via UX diagrams
 * Requirements Traceability: This section aims to explain how the decisions taken in the RASD are linked to design elements